GDPR: What are Strictly Necessary Cookies?

 For example, analytics cookies gather information that’s crucial for an organisation’s wider business processes, such as tracking website performance to meet organisational objectives.

 However, the website and its users wouldn’t be negatively affected if analytics cookies weren’t used.
-As such, analytics cookies are not exempt from the GDPR’s requirements.
+As such, analytics cookies are not deemed to be strictly necessary and user consent is therefore required.

 Do your cookie practices comply with the GDPR?